CBHS Health logo

 When is the best time to enjoy a pregnancy massage?

-You can start your massage therapy at any point during your pregnancy as long as you feel comfortable and you’ve received the ‘all-clear’ from your GP.
+You can start your massage therapy as long as you feel comfortable and you’ve received the ‘all-clear’ from your healthcare team.
 Just bear in mind that, even though you may be happy to book in as early as your first trimester, some therapists may not be so willing.

 There are practitioners who prefer not to begin massage therapy until the second and third trimesters because of the increased risk of miscarriage linked to the first 12 weeks.
 Once again, speak with your doctor or midwife who can help you create a safe massage plan.